mattparker/playbookdoc/README.md

 #
 ###

+# (more playbook)

 ```

+You can add docblocks to all kinds of .yaml files (i.e. vars, tasks, handlers etc).

 As far as I know there's no existing yaml docblock convention or style, but if you know of one that's different to
 this do let me know.